How to jump start your car safely

 Yes.
 Being an automatic or manual car won’t make a difference when it comes to jump starting using jump leads.
 You can follow the same process as above.

-You can’t, however, push or jump start an automatic car.
+You can’t, however, push or 'bump' start an automatic car.

 Stuck on the side of the road?
 We've surveyed breakdown firm customers so we can reveal the best car breakdown providers.